cvc5/ethos/user_manual.md

 Currently, apart from applications of `alf.ite`, all terms are evaluated bottom-up.
 This means that e.g. in the evaluation of `(alf.or A B)`, both `A` and `B` are always evaluated even if `A` evaluates to `true`.

+The ALF checker supports extensions of `alf.and, alf.or, alf.xor, alf.add, alf.mul, alf.concat` to an arbitrary number of arguments `>=2`.

 ### Computation Examples

 ```